jellyfin/jellyfin.org/docs/general/server/metadata/identifiers.md

 # Metadata Provider Identifiers

 To improve the accuracy of media identification, you can manually specify a metadata provider identifier for each movie or show.
 Each metadata provider uses a unique identifier for its content, and adding these identifiers greatly improves media identification.
 Identifiers can be specified in your movie/show file or folder name.
 Multiple identifiers can be specified.
-Jellyfin also accepts Plex-style provider IDs, so both the Jellyfin form (`[tmdbid-680]`) and the Plex form (`{tmdb-680}` or `[tmdb-680]`) are supported.
 For example:

 ```txt
 Movies